-- a School paint (art supplies) must be classified as non-hazardous; - b All other paint must be non-hazardous or approved under the Surface Coatings and Colourants (Subsidiary Hazard) Group Standard 2017 issued by EPA under HSNO (or equivalent standard in force at the time of assessment). - c There must be a publicly available document for each product showing the chemical ingredients within it.
-The document must include all hazardous substances in the product.
+- a.
+School paint (art supplies) must be classified as non-hazardous; - b.
+All other paint must be non-hazardous or approved under the Surface Coatings and Colourants (Subsidiary Hazard) Group Standard 2017 issued by EPA under HSNO (or equivalent standard in force at the time of assessment). - c.
+A publicly available document (example: safety data sheet or technical data sheet) which discloses all hazardous substances and chemicals of concern in accordance with the Globally Harmonized System (GHS).